 Edward Yang, who passed away nearly a decade ago after only releasing a handful of films, remains one of the great missed opportunities of the cinematic world.
-The marathon-cinema of Yang, lugubrious yet furiously enlivened with the sheer kinetic lifeblood of color and mise-en-scene as flutters of incandescence and textual energy, is among the most challenging philosophical canons of the modern era, as well as the most rewarding and intoxicatingly cinematic.
+The marathon-cinema of Yang, lugubrious yet furiously enlivened with the sheer kinetic lifeblood of color and mise-en-scene, flutters of visual incandescence and roiling textual energy, is among the most challenging philosophical canons of the modern era, as well as among the most rewarding and intoxicatingly cinematic.
 Curated but spasmodic, fleet but hearty, the deceptive perfection of Yang’s deliberate style only belies how nerve-frying his passion is; much like a modern-day Tarkovsky, he directs like the weight of existence is upon him, as if making a film is the only way he can inscribe meaning to the chaos of the world by transfiguring it into a medley of pure, experiential cinematic shape, geometry, and movement.
 It’s cinema as resilience against the fading of the light, and maybe, just maybe, cinema as a new light altogether.

-Yang passed on knee-deep in new channels of light while working on his follow-up to his final film, Yi Yi, released just in time to third-wheel the trifecta of 2000 releases from across the globe that may still be the three most important films of the new century – the other being Bela Tarr’s luminous cinematic fugue Werckmeister Harmonies and Wong Kar-wai’s spellbindingly impressionistic romance In the Mood for Love (a film often compared to Yi Yi and Yang’s canon as a whole, which says a little too much about how scholars exoticize and lump together filmmakers from similar regions of the world without an eye for the ever-shifting volumes of their personal proclivities and formal eyes).
+Yang passed on while knee-deep in new channels of light while working on his follow-up to his final film, Yi Yi, released just in time to third-wheel the trifecta of 2000 releases from across the globe that may still be the three most important films of the new century – the other two being Bela Tarr’s luminous cinematic fugue Werckmeister Harmonies and Wong Kar-wai’s spellbindingly impressionistic romance In the Mood for Love (a film often compared to Yi Yi and Yang’s canon as a whole, which says a little too much about how scholars exoticize and lump together filmmakers from similar regions of the world without an eye for the ever-shifting volumes of their personal proclivities and formal textures).
 Rapturous though Yi Yi was, the more inchoate, torn-and-frayed A Brighter Summer Day, one of the holy grails of semi-lost cinema in the West after waiting a quarter-century for home release, is arguably even better.
 Now available in a pristine Criterion edition, the film is primed and perched to reveal its harmonies and chord progressions to the world.